DjjimmyHD/LetsGetLocal/readme.md

 # Twilio Quest 'Let's Get Local'

 Using Twilio Quest to learn more about the services Twilio provides.
-This repo is specifically for the `Let's Get Local` mission.
+This repo is specifically for the 'Let's Get Local' mission.
 Will update readme as app is developed.

 ## Prerequisites

 I built this app following [this](https://www.twilio.com/quest/mission/1/objective/99#) guide.
 If you haven't signed up for Twilio Quest you can do it [here](https://www.twilio.com/quest/welcome).
 It will prompt you to create a Twilio account.
 You can sign up for a trial Twillio account [here](https://www.twilio.com/try-twilio).
 Full disclosure I completed the ['Getting Started'](https://www.twilio.com/quest/mission/13) mission before I set out on this adventure.
 I won't spoil the surprise but Twilio gives you a nice reward for completing that has real value.

-* Some familiarity with the following technologies:
+* You will need some familiarity with the following technologies:

   * [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps)